 When developing a change communication strategy there is nothing more important that analysing stakeholders.
-You need to understand all of them, segment them into key groups or individuals understanding the level of interest or impact that a change will potentially have on them.
+You need to understand them, segment them into key groups or individuals understanding the level of interest or impact that a change will potentially have on them.

 This is because rarely does a “one size fits all” approach work when it comes to change communication.
 Who communicates with each stakeholder segment, how we communicate, what we communicate, the frequency and level of detail are all important.

-However it is even more important to consider exactly what behaviours the business need to see changed in order to achieve the desired outcomes and to say our change communication strategy has been successful.
+However it is even more important to consider exactly what behaviours does the business need to see changed in order to achieve the desired outcomes and to say our change communication strategy has been successful.
 The main measure of any change communication strategy has to be contribution to business outcomes.

 So here are 10 key things to consider when undertaking a stakeholder analysis:

 - For each stakeholder whether group or individual what is going to change for them?